khsamuelsy/FishChip/FreeArenaCode/README.txt

-FhAnalysis contains customized script for analyzing the tracking data holded in FhTrack FhTrack contains customized script for tracking larvae in a free arena
+FhAnalysis contains customized script for analyzing the tracking data FhTrack contains customized script for tracking larvae in a free arena